if-scientific/RFSwitchChassisExampleScripts/README.md

 # RFSwitchChassisVisaDemo
 This repository houses example python scripts to show how to connect to the RFSwitchChassis through Visa.
 # Commands
-There are 6 main commands that can be sent to the device.
+There are 7 main commands that can be sent to the device.

 Those commands can either be a query or an order.
 A query will end with a "?".
 A query tells the device to return a value to the user.
-The result of the Query will be returned with a prefix of "[RESULT]" on the GPIB interface.
+The result of the Query will be returned with a prefix of "[RESULT]: " on the GPIB interface.

 ## *IDN?
 ### Parameters